How Many Valence Electrons Does Germanium Have

 Predicting Germanium's Behavior

 Knowing that germanium has four valence electrons allows us to predict its chemical behavior and the types of compounds it will form.
-For example, we can predict that germanium will:
+Here's one way to look at it: we can predict that germanium will:

 These predictions are based on the fundamental principle that atoms tend to react in order to achieve a stable electron configuration.